sblanck/smagexp/README.md

 A dockerized version of Galaxy containing SMAGEXP, based on [bgruening galaxy-stable](https://github.com/bgruening/docker-galaxy-stable) is also available.

-At first you need to install docker.
+At first you need to install Docker.
 Please follow the [very good instructions](https://docs.docker.com/installation/) from the Docker project.

 After the successful installation, all you need to do is: